hbyio/www-pilot-pm/content/resources/items.md

 draft: false
 menu: docs
 icon: file-text
-short: A content is an editorial unit that can be understood out of context (article, tweet, ..).
+description: A content is an editorial unit that can be understood out of context (article, tweet, ..).
 slug: items
 title: Items
 weight: 2